hmslima/sambahsacompletegrammar/sambahsa.md

-For euphonics effects or literary proposals, like poetry, you can use these declinations in other words, for example the indefinite article “un”, but often only apply these declinations to the words “vasyo” and “alyo”.
+For euphonics effects or literary proposals, like poetry, you can use these declinations in other words, for example the indefinite article “un”, but these declinations often only are applied to the words “vasyo” and “alyo”.
 Remember however that those "euphonic" declensions can be used only if they are compatible with the accentuation of the word